 Beyond identifying interest early on, we’re increasing visibility across the board for marketers.
 They can now paint a complete picture of their buyer’s behavior, on and off their B2B websites.
 For the marketers who’ve spent a majority of their careers reacting to “interesting moments”—emailing people who filled out a form, advertising to companies who’ve visited their websites and responding to demo requests—they can finally be proactive and reach buyers early on, well before they even visit their website, with relevant, engaging messages.

 By introducing Real-Time Intent, we’ve taken a giant leap to help B2B marketers become more data-driven and effective, and it’s only just the beginning.
 In the coming months, we’ll continue to release new innovation to optimize every single touch point of the buyer’s journey.

-If you’d like to learn more about Real-Time Intent, you can check out our upcoming webinar: Getting Ahead of the Buyer’s Cycle With Real-Time Intent, where you’ll hear from our CPO, Alan Fletcher and our VP of Product Marketing, Phil Hollrah.
+If you’d like to learn more about Real-Time Intent, you can check out our on-demand webinar: Getting Ahead of the Buyer’s Cycle With Real-Time Intent, where you’ll hear from our CPO, Alan Fletcher and our VP of Product Marketing, Phil Hollrah.

 We’ll send you a monthly email rounding up our best blog articles.